-Priced at 1/10, Reform are expected to secure the most seats, reflecting their growing support in recent polling and momentum across parts of the country.
+Reform are priced at 1/10 to secure the most seats in the 2026 UK local elections, reflecting their strong position in recent polling and momentum across parts of the country.
 Their appeal to voters on the right and continued visibility in national debates has positioned them as the clear frontrunner heading into the elections.

 Labour are further back at 18/1 despite being one of the UK’s main political parties.
 While they remain competitive in many councils, the odds indicate that bookmakers expect them to fall short of topping the national tally, with their vote potentially spread too evenly to secure the most seats overall.

-UK Local Elections 2026 – Winning Party odds
+UK Local Elections 2026 – Winning Party Odds

 | Party | Odds |